Jujuyeh/lab1-git-race/description.md

 ## Record of visits by ip address

 It has developed a simple record of visits with the aim that the user can know how many times you have visited the website based on your IP address.

+## Tramway arrivals at EINA's tramway stop

+Show information about tramway arrivals at closest EINA tramway stop: Campus Río Ebro.
+That way students and professors can know when is going to arrive next tramway so they can get on the tramway in time.

+Implementation has been possible thanks to Zaragoza's town hall API.